Fenrow/ClearCode/README.md

 Second Task:

-# I changed all 'http://0.0.0.0:8000' to 'http://localhost:8000' because python
-# creating the http.server displays all pages under the address localhost: 8000
+!I changed all 'http://0.0.0.0:8000' to 'http://localhost:8000' because python !creating the http.server displays all pages under the address localhost: 8000

 Variables: